jollygoodjacob/OpenRES/README.md

 > **Note:** After transect generation, users should validate that each
 > transect intersects valley bottoms and valleys properly.
 Due to
-> geometry issues, it is possible that unexpected intersections can
+> geometry issues between the valley lines layer and the transects, it is possible that unexpected intersections can
 > occur.

 #### Step 2: Extract ELE, PRE, and GEO